Tuition and Fees

 Students registering on or after these payment dates are expected to pay the balance in full at the time of registration.

 Payments not received by the due date(s) are subject to late payment fees.
 Failure to make payment because a statement of account or invoice is not received does not exempt students from late payment fees.
-Please refer to the published tuition due dates and the complete eBill Posting Schedule and Payment Due Dates on the Office of University Bursar's website.
+Please refer to the Office of the Bursar's complete eBill Posting Schedule and Payment Due Dates.

 Payment Options